Would you like to engage in Science, Technology, Engineering, and Mathematics projects?

 CAS consists of two primary components:

-- Online interaction with participants and NASA engineers
+- Online interaction with participants on space exploration.

 On-site experience at NASA including:

-- Exploration team project directed by NASA engineers
+- Engineering design challenges directed by NASA engineers/scientists